By Don Chaddock, Inside CDCR editor

 He saw four wardens cycle through Folsom Prison during his tenure.

-1965: Chaplain asks Frank Sinatra to perform at San Quentin
+1965: San Quentin Chaplain asks Sinatra to perform

 When a chaplain at San Quentin reached out to Frank Sinatra to perform for inmates, the famous entertainer accepted.
 He also brought the entire Count Basie Orchestra along for the show.